shsagir/play-area-sync/docs/craft-3-upload-sftp.md

 ### Hidden .htaccess file

-Don't forget to upload hidden `.htaccess` file.
+Don't forget to upload hidden `web/.htaccess` file.
 This file is required.
 You can not see that file in your Desktop, unless you set the option to show hidden files.
 The file browser from your SFTP client most likely will show that file by default.
 Leave the other hidden `.env` file — which is only for your local development — at home.

 ## Consider